drizuid/drizuid.github.io/content/posts/2022-01-11-ipv6-with-docker-containers.md

    17  5392 RETURN     all      *      *       ::/0                 ::/0
 ```

 As you can see, fail2ban caught the attempts and created the rule to block this attacker.
 You can see the rule injected into ip6tables successfully.
-Further, I have configured my cloudflare to ban based on fail2ban as well, so I verified the ban was present on cloudflare as well.<figure class="wp-block-image size-large">
+Further, I have configured my cloudflare to ban based on fail2ban as well, so I verified the ban was present on cloudflare as well.

 ![Cloudflare ipv6 ban from fail2ban](/images/ipv6-with-docker-containers/ipv6-fail2ban-cloudflare-blog-1024x465.png)